irving-statek/open-pnp-wiki/Machine-Axes.md

 Finally, in the OpenPnP configuration data, all locations are first initialized to all zero coordinates, including Z. Sometimes the X, Y and Z are treated separately, i.e. you setup the X, Y with the camera (crosshairs) and the Z by touching with the nozzle tip (typical process for capturing feeder pick locations, nozzle changer locations etc.).
 If you ever forget the second step and leave Z at 0, its a good thing for this to be a _safe Z_.
 Otherwise it would potentially crash the nozzle into the feeder/nozzle changer etc. as soon as OpenPnP wants to position to that location (and often at full speed).

+### Rebalancing Z home

+If your Z axis natively homes to a Z coordinate where the retracted position is not Z=0, you can adjust this by adding a `M206` command to the GcodeDriver CONNECT_COMMAND.
+For example if your primary nozzle retracted home position is at Z=30, an appropriate correction is made by adding `M206 Z-30.0`.

 ### But I still want to work with all positive Z!

 Theoretically, the software should support machines with all-positive Z. However there are some caveats: